kaledhassani/learn_haskell/README.md

 Download core platform from: https://www.haskell.org/platform/ (210MB)

+## Running Code

+## Interactive Mode

+> ghci

+If you've defined some functions in a file you can load them by

+> :l functions.hs

 ## Definitions

 Infix function - a function that's sandwiched by two numbers such as + - or *